 \section{Introduction}

-Due to the increasingly widespread application of artificial neural networks in science, industry and society, explaining decisions made by these models is becoming more and more important \cite{samek2019towards, rudin2019stop}.
+Due to the increasingly widespread application of artificial neural networks in science, industry, and society, interpreting decisions made by these models is becoming more and more important \cite{samek2019towards, rudin2019stop}.
 While many works in this regard have focused on ex-post interpretation of black-box machine learning models (e.g. \citet{bach2015pixel,kim2018interpretability,bau2017network,lapuschkin2019unmasking}), a recent line of research breaks with this paradigm by proposing to develop network architectures that are inherently interpretable by design (e.g. \citet{girdhar2017attentional,chen2018looks,li2018deep,brendel2019approximating}).
 These models aim at basing their decisions on a small number of human-understandable features that allow users to comprehend how predictions come about while keeping compromises in terms of predictive performance low \cite{chen2018looks}.

-In this work, we focus on prototype-based reasoning which, unlike traditional deep classification networks, labels datapoints based on distances to learned prototypes of each class in latent space \cite{li2018deep,chen2018looks,gee2019explaining,ming2019interpretable,xu2020attribute}.
-While these methods undoubtedly produce interpretable decisions in many cases, we here point to an important limitation of such approaches:
+In this work, we focus on prototype-based reasoning which labels datapoints based on distances to learned prototypes of each class in latent space \cite{li2018deep,chen2018looks,gee2019explaining,ming2019interpretable,xu2020attribute}.
+While these methods undoubtedly yield interpretable decisions in many cases, we point to a key limitation of such approaches:

-In the remainder of this paper, we substantiate this claim by closely investigating the performance of an image classification network termed \textit{Prototypical Part Network} (ProtoPNet).
+In the remainder of this paper, we substantiate this claim by closely investigating the performance of an image classification network termed \textit{Prototypical Part Network (ProtoPNet)}.
 This network is proclaimed to yield a transparent and human-like decision process by classifying images based on similarity scores between (parts of) the test image and (parts of) the training images, called prototypes, in latent space~\cite{chen2018looks}.
-To assess these claims, we first argue that, for the reasoning of ProtoPNet to be qualitatively similar to human reasoning, the following statement must hold.\looseness=-1
+To assess these claims, we first argue that, for the reasoning of ProtoPNet to be human-interpretable, the following statement must hold.\looseness=-1